-A sample of the hundreds of masks I sewed in 2020.
+A sample of the hundreds of masks I sewed in the early days of the pandemic lockdown in 2020.

 Special thanks to Anthony at Sheet Metal Workers Local 28 for the donation of metal nose pieces!